glfw/glfw.github.io/download.md

 ## Download

-The current version is 2.7.7 ([release notes](release-2.7.7.html)), which was released on November 8, 2012.
+The current version is 2.7.8 ([release notes](release-2.7.8.html)), which was released on April 5, 2013.

 ---
 ### Source archive

-<a class="download" href="http://sourceforge.net/projects/glfw/files/glfw/2.7.7/glfw-2.7.7.zip/download" title="Download Source (ZIP)">Download</a>
+<a class="download" href="http://sourceforge.net/projects/glfw/files/glfw/2.7.8/glfw-2.7.8.zip/download" title="Download Source (ZIP)">Download</a>

 This contains: